Suntech strikes yet another deal with bondholders

-(Reuters) - China-based solar panel maker Suntech Power Holdings Co Ltd STP.N said it had struck a deal with a majority of its bondholders to defer payment on a $541 million loan until August 30, the third such agreement in four months.
+June 28 (Reuters) - China-based solar panel maker Suntech Power Holdings Co Ltd, whose main unit is in insolvency proceedings, said it had struck a deal with a majority of its bondholders to defer payment on a $541 million loan until Aug.
+30, the third time the company has reached such an agreement.

 Suntech defaulted on a principal payment on the 3 percent convertible notes on March 15, prompting the company’s Chinese lenders to drag its main manufacturing unit into insolvency proceedings.

-Shares of Suntech, which said on Friday it was looking at converting all major debt claims held by the bondholders into equity, fell 6 percent to about 97 cents in morning trade on the New York Stock Exchange.

-The stock was down because shareholders are afraid that the debt-to-equity swap would dilute their holdings, said Raymond James analyst Pavel Molchanov.

-Lenders holding the senior notes will nominate two additional members to Suntech’s board and will help to identify strategic and financial investors to bring in new capital, the company said.
+Lenders holding the senior notes will nominate two additional members to Suntech’s board and will help to identify strategic and financial investors to bring in new capital, the company said in a statement on Friday.

+Suntech said it was also looking at converting all major debt claims held by the bondholders into equity.

 The company reached a deal with 60 percent of the note holders in March to defer payments until May 15, when it announced that it had struck another deal with some lenders to defer obligations until June 28.